Protected Work

 Test with real reps

-Prototypes back in front of the same field team — measuring whether tasks that used to take six taps now took two.
+Prototypes back in front of the same field team.
+Did tasks that used to take six taps now take two?

 Decisions that mattered